 Some courses are offered in the late afternoon or evening for the convenience of part-time students.
-Programs are developed on an individual basis.

 Non-chemical engineering electives, other than those listed above, require prior approval by the graduate advisor.
-The current schedule of evening courses and a brochure for part-time students are available upon request.
+The current schedule of evening courses for part-time students are available upon request.

-Five of the following courses: 15.0 Credits
+15.0 Credits

 CHE 502 Mathematical Methods in Chemical Engineering 3.0

 CHE 513 Chemical Engineering Thermodynamics 3.0

 CHE 525 Transport Phenomena I 3.0

 CHE 543 Kinetics and Catalysis I 3.0

 CHE 554 Process Systems Engineering 3.0

-CHE 658 Advanced Process Design 3.0

 Area of concentration 15.0

-Thesis 9.0
+Thesis/Research 9.0

 Electives 6.0